ryanleejeon/Nike_Passion_Project/README.md

 *Note that for images, you will need to place the image file in a place that it can be referenced and called.
 I would suggest the github repo might be a good solution.
 Often, I make an images folder and can call the raw images file.

+#### Relative Links
+To create links to other pages, you can read this article:  https://github.blog/2016-12-05-relative-links-for-github-pages/.
+Note that these pages should by default direct to the same local folder/directory the index file is.
+In this case, my README.md file is my index.
+If the files are in a different folder, one should specifiy the path for that folder.

 ### Notebooks

 You can use a website to host notebooks.
 First, you'll want to get the "raw" url from Github where your notebook is stored.
 Then, navigate to https://nbviewer.jupyter.org and paste that URL.
 The result will be a new generated URL that hosts your notebook.
 This can be a [link](https://nbviewer.jupyter.org/github/isu-abe/516x/blob/master/module2/bootcamp/notebooks/nocode/Module%20IIB%20-%20Python%20Basics%20-%20no%20code.ipynb) in your website.